-To view the non-volatile logger counters for both the User log file and the debug log file, complete the following steps:
+To view the non-volatile logger counters for both the User log file and the debug log file, use the following command:

-Step 1 From the SCE 2000 # prompt, type show logger nv-counters and press Enter.
+From the SCE 2000 prompt, type show logger nv-counters and press Enter.

 The non-volatile log counter information appears, followed by the SCE 2000# prompt.